ash-project/ash_paper_trail/documentation/tutorials/getting-started-with-ash-paper-trail.md

 ### Including all version resources:

-Set `include_verisons? true` in the configuration, like so:
+Set `include_versions? true` in the configuration, like so:

 ```elixir
 paper_trail do